-is New York State's ADRC, a locally based point of entry system that enhances the ability of the Area Agencies on Aging to provide access to objective and comprehensive information and assistance on long term services and supports care, linking individuals of all ages needing long-term care to the most appropriate service and supports, regardless of payment source.
+is New York State's Aging and Disability Resource Center (ADRC), a locally based point of entry system that enhances the ability of the Area Agencies on Aging to provide access to objective and comprehensive information and assistance on long term services and supports care, linking individuals of all ages needing long-term care to the most appropriate service and supports, regardless of payment source.

-Affordable Care Act Incentives
+Affordable Care Act & BIP

 - A statewide no wrong door-single entry point system